Light new physics and the $\tau$ lepton dipole moments: prospects at Belle II

 In fact, the exact same behavior, i.e., a leading-order logarithmic enhancement and corresponding decoupling pattern of a scalar mediator, already occurs in the SM.
 The Higgs contribution to $a_\tau$ behaves as~\cite{Jackiw:1972jz,Bars:1972pe, Altarelli:1972nc,Bardeen:1972vi,Fujikawa:1972fe}

 where $v$ is the electroweak vacuum expectation value and $\lambda$ is the Higgs quartic coupling.
 In our scenario, the same result is found, provided that one replaces $v \to \Lambda$, $2 \lambda v = M_h \to M_\phi = 2\tilde{\lambda} \Lambda$. $\lambda$ and $\tilde{\lambda}$ are dimensionless constants that quantify the hierarchy between the symmetry breaking scale ($v$ for the electroweak symmetry and $\Lambda$ for NP) and the mass of the related bosonic mediator.
 If the mass of the latter is generated by a mechanism that respects the symmetry, such a constant is ${\mathcal O}(1)$ (as for the Higgs), while if the mass term explicitly breaks the symmetry associated to the cutoff scale, it is necessarily smaller (as, e.g., for a Goldstone boson).
 In case no large separation of scales is present within the NP sector, i.e., $\tilde{\lambda}\simeq 1$, or equivalently for large mediator masses, the SM behavior is reproduced, and a leading-order logarithmic behavior in $\Re F^\tau_2/a_\tau \simeq m_\tau^2/M_\phi^2\log [M_\phi^2/m_\tau^2]$ is induced.
+As an aside, we also observe that the Higgs-mediated one-loop contributions to $a_\tau$ naturally develop an imaginary part.
+The magnitude of the latter can be estimated to be $\Im F_2^h \simeq m_\tau^4/(8\pi M_h^2 v^2)\simeq 10^{-9}$.
+Any modification to our results due to such a term would fall by orders of magnitude beyond the projected sensitivity of $F_2 \simeq 10^{-6}$ and therefore it can be safely neglected.